ckusellagussin/ckusellagussin/README.md

 	<h4>Learning Unreal Engine 5 and making my dream game</h4>
 	<h4>Learning C++ syntax</h4>
  	<h4>Completing problems on Hackerrank to prepare for interviews</h4>
-	<h3>Please checkout my website and interactive portfolio on the front page if you have a chance!</h3>
+	<h3>Please checkout my website and interactive portfolio on the front page if you have the chance!</h3>
 	<h3>https://www.ckusellagussin.com</h3>
 </p>